TFNGamesOfficial/TFNGamesOfficial.github.io/pages/privacy-policy.md

 ## 3. Account System
 ### 3.1.
 Registration
-TFNGames offers an account system that requires registration.
+DevGames offers an account system that requires registration.
 A valid email address is required for registration.
 This is used by us to verify your identity and secure your account.

 ### 3.2.
 Use of the Account
 Your account allows you to access and use certain functions of our website.
 For this purpose, we process the data you provided.
 Your personal data will always be treated confidentially and will not be disclosed to third parties.

 ## 4. Support
 ### 4.1.
 Contact Form
-TFNGames offers a contact form through which you can send us support requests.
+DevGames offers a contact form through which you can send us support requests.
 For the processing of your request, we collect and process personal data such as name and email address.
 The data is only used to process your request and is deleted after completion of the processing.

 ### 4.2.
 Support Requests by Email
 If you send us support requests by email, your data will be collected and processed to process the request.
 The data is only used to process your request and is deleted after completion of the processing.

 ## 5. Disclosure of Data
-TFNGames does not disclose personal data to third parties, unless this is required by law or necessary to fulfill the contractual relationship.
+DevGames does not disclose personal data to third parties, unless this is required by law or necessary to fulfill the contractual relationship.

 ## 6. Changes to this Privacy Policy
-TFNGames reserves the right to change this Privacy Policy at any time.
+DevGames reserves the right to change this Privacy Policy at any time.
 The current version is available on our website.

 ## 7. Contact
 If you have any questions or comments about this Privacy Policy, you can contact us.
-Our contact details can be found on our website.
+Our contact details can be found on our website or you send us an email.

+E-Mail: privacy@devgames.de

-Last updated: February 25th, 2023
+Last updated: March 27th, 2025